jakobzhao/geog458/readme.md

 **Individual Final Project:** Considering the difficulty of working as a team when you cannot meet each other in person, I decide to change the final collaborative project as individual base.
 And this final project will extend the lab 05.
 Thus, the lab 05 will be converted to a final indvidual project, you only need to submit this final project at the end of this quarter and you do not need to submit the lab 5.

 **Essay:** Each student will complete an essay that engages with the readings and the course themes, along with additional readings that you bring into conversation with the assigned course readings.
-You are aiming for 10 pages (double-spaced) coalescing around ideas and readings from this quarter.
-Writing projects is due no later than the end of **Week 10**.
+You are aiming for ~~10 pages (double-spaced)~~ **no less than 1500 words** coalescing around ideas and readings from this quarter.
+Essay is due no later than the end of **Week 10**.

 ## :two_men_holding_hands: Targeted Audience